graphieros/data-visualisation/README.md

 <hr/>

 scatterPlot.js ***
 > a scatter plot chart build with DIVS and catchy event handlers.
 Built to analyze three sets of data (quantity of products sold, quantity of treatments performed, and the first over the second).
-Best for data sets from 20+ items.
+For data sets from 5 to 100 items.
 <code>[code](https://github.com/graphieros/data-visualisation/blob/master/js/scatterPlot.js)</code>
 ![screenShot](https://github.com/graphieros/data-visualisation/blob/master/pics/scatterPlot.png)